-CAO further consulted with the of the villages representatives representing the Complainants to ascertain the decision their constituencies had taken regarding the way forward.
-Because the community seemed divided on how they wished to proceed, CAO wanted to ensure that it received a clear mandate from the representatives chosen by the Complainants at the beginning of the dispute resolution process.
+CAO further consulted with the 18 of the representatives nine villages representing the Complainants to ascertain the decision their constituencies had taken regarding the way forward.
+Because the community seemed divided on how they wished to proceed, CAO wanted to ensure that it received a clear mandate from the 18 representatives chosen by the Complainants at the beginning of the dispute resolution process.
 To CAO's best knowledge, the representatives remained duly mandated by the Complainants.

-From the information obtained during the consultations with the representatives between November 2019 and January 2020, representatives from the representatives for CAO to transfer the complaint to its Compliance function.
+From the information obtained during the consultations with the 18 representatives between November 2019 and January 2020, 12 representatives from the nine villages confirmed their wish for CAO to transfer the complaint to its Compliance function.
+One representative wanted to continue with the DR process, and 5 representatives could not be reached to determine their preference.